t0m45DEV/Trace-Engine/README.md

 ![work_space](screenshots/work_space.png)

-Everything is written from scratch (so no high-level libraries and a lot of bugs!): just C, OpenGL and SDL (and a little headers here and there).
+Everything is written from scratch (so no high-level libraries and a lot of bugs!) --- just C, OpenGL and SDL (and a little headers here and there).

 It is a modular game engine, so every piece is independent of any other.
 It's fully open source!
 You can see all the code in this repository.